phamthekhang632/simple_humanoid_controller/README.md

 4. The right-hand moves back to its initial position
 5. Both hands move to their respective specified position
 6. Both hands go back to their initial position
-7. Repeat step 1 to 6
+7. Repeat steps 1 to 6

 While a single hand is moving, the robot looks at the moving hand.
 When both hands are moving, the robot looks forward.